|THIS STORE IS CURRENTLY UNDER CONSTRUCTION...

 | Deming Jarves, b.
 1790, became the manager of the newly formed New England Glass Co. in 1818.
 He organized a new glass company in 1825 in Sandwich, on Cape Cod, soon to be named the Boston & Sandwich Glass Company.
 It was making cup plates by 1827.

-In order to overcome many problems in the attempt to press glass into molds, these early molds were made with busy & delicate ornate designs all on a finely stippled background.
+In order to overcome many problems in the attempt to press glass into molds & to hide imperfections in the glass, these early molds were made with busy & delicate ornate designs all on a finely stippled background.
 The look reminded early 20th Collectors of fine lace so the term "Lacy Glass" emerged & is still used today.

 The very beginning of pressing glass in America was limited